 There are currently no active references in this article.

-Tree to 45 m × 3 m dbh.
+Tree to 45 m, dbh 3 m.
 Trunk often with epicormic sprouts.
 Bark grey-brown, with irregular knobbly ridges after about 30 years.
-Twigs red in sun in winter, becoming glabrous.
+Twigs red in sun during winter, becoming glabrous.
 Buds with 2 or 3 visible scales, more or less glabrous.
 Leaves 7–10 × 6.5–9 cm, suborbicular, shallowly and asymmetrically cordate, slightly rugose; matt green above and paler green and sometimes slightly glossy beneath, rarely glaucous; with a few simple hairs or soon hairless except for large tufts of pale brown hairs under the main vein axils; marginal teeth usually without apiculate tips.
 Floral bracts very variable, on stalks 0.8–1.8 cm.
 Inflorescence drooping, normally with 7 flowers but with 9 on vigorous shoots, in an almost umbel-like cyme.
 Staminodes absent.
 Fruits 8 mm, spherical when sterile, with dense brown hairs (Pigott 2012).

 Distribution Austria Czechia France Germany Greece Hungary Italy Poland Romania Spain Sweden Switzerland Ukraine